spkellydev/kobold/Readme.md

 # Kobold.
-An MVC Framework for Deno
+An API Framework for Deno
 ##### Work in Progress: Use at your own risk.
 [![Build Status](https://travis-ci.org/spkellydev/kobold.svg?branch=master)](https://travis-ci.org/spkellydev/kobold)
 Kobold is an Express like framework for building web applications.
 The goal of the project is to project a fully functional MVC framework for Deno with provides a familiar and easy interface for web programming.